MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 **T1**

-This pivot table provides aggregated results including:
+This pivot table provides aggregated results by:

-- product categories
+- Product category
-- subcategories
+- Subcategory
-- product typologies (STD, EXC, COUNTRY, OLD)
+- Product typology (STD, EXC, COUNTRY, OLD)

-The data from this pivot table feeds the Total view of the report, allowing users to analyze overall performance.
+The data feeds the Total view of the report, allowing users to analyze overall performance.

 **T2**

-This pivot table contains the same structure as **T1** but includes an additional breakdown per store, allowing detailed performance analysis for each location.
+This pivot table follows the same structure as **T1** but includes an additional breakdown by store, allowing detailed performance analysis for each location.

 **Direct Cell References**

-Unlike the first dashboard which uses VLOOKUP, this report retrieves data using direct cell references from the pivot tables.
+Unlike the first dashboard, which uses VLOOKUP, this report retrieves data using direct cell references from pivot tables.
-This approach allows the report to update automatically whenever the pivot tables are refreshed.
+This allows the report to update automatically whenever the pivot tables are refreshed.
-The total section always contains a fixed number of rows, ensuring consistent structure for the aggregated view.
+The Total section always has a fixed number of rows, ensuring a consistent structure for aggregated results.
-When analyzing individual stores, the number of rows may vary depending on the available data.
-In cases where fewer rows exist, empty results appear as 0 values, while additional records can be quickly incorporated by extending formulas downward.
+When analyzing individual stores, the number of rows may vary depending on the data.
+If fewer rows are available, missing values appear as 0.
+Additional records can be easily included by extending the formulas downward.

 **Subtotals**

-Subtotals were added above the column headers using Excel SUBTOTAL functions, allowing the report to dynamically recalculate totals when filters are applied.
+Subtotals are placed above the column headers using Excel SUBTOTAL functions, allowing totals to update automatically when filters are applied.
-This enables flexible analysis depending on selected views.
+This enables flexible analysis based on the selected view.

 **Report Navigation**

-The report can be analyzed at two different levels.
+The report supports analysis at two levels.

 **Total View**

-By selecting TOTAL in the Store or Store Number filter, users can analyze the overall performance across all stores.
+By selecting "TOTAL" in the Store or Store Number filter, users can analyze overall performance across all stores.
-Subcategory value 0 is excluded from the view, as it represents aggregated totals rather than individual product groups.
+Subcategory value 0 is excluded, as it represents aggregated totals rather than individual product groups.

 **Store-Level View**
 To analyze a specific store, users simply select the desired store name from the filter.